lucadidomenico/lucadidomenico/README.md

 - I'm Luca Di Domenico, 28 y/o.
 - 👨‍💻 I'm a employed as Application Security Consultant and I'm also a Freelance Web3/Blockchain Developer.
-- ⚒️ As a developer, I mainly work with Python, JavaScript and Solidity on a daily basis.
+- ⚒️ As a developer, I mainly work with Python, JavaScript and Solidity on a daily basis (started with Rust also in the recent period).
 - 🏡 Currently living in the beautiful city of Turin in Italy.
 - 📫 How to reach me:
    - Email: luca.didomenico@protonmail.com